New study finds innovation projects can reinvent the UN

 Research suggests innovative projects can drive institutional change and foster a culture of entrepreneurship in large, complex organizations like the United Nations

 Innovative projects spearheaded by United Nations (UN) country offices are remodeling the institution and expanding its role, according to a new study.
 Digital initiatives were shown to have the strongest impact, changing ways of working, embedding new skills, and restructuring teams across the UN.
-The research conducted by Prof. Tina Ambos and Katherine Tatarinov at the Geneva School of Economics and Management (GSEM) finds that novel solutions strategically scaled by the head office have the greatest impact.
+The research conducted by Professor Tina Ambos and Katherine Tatarinov at the Geneva School of Economics and Management (GSEM) finds that novel solutions strategically scaled by the head office have the greatest impact.

 The paper, which will be published in the prestigious Journal of Management Studies, finds that centrally scaled-up innovations can lead to ‘mission stretch’ – the expansion of an organization’s purpose.
 In one case study, a refugee cash transfer initiative using blockchain widened the responsible UN body’s role from ‘ending poverty and hunger’ to that more closely resembling a fintech company or development bank.
 By providing a platform for aid delivery, the organization is now helping its partners bypass unstable third parties and save on transaction costs.